|Firmware updates||Wireless over-the-air-update from the LoRaWAN network server|

-|Open development tools||You can build applications for Generic Node using various development environments such as command line, docker, STM32Cube IDE (Eclipse), Visual Studio Code, FreeRTOS, etc. All the development tools for Generic Node are freely available at the GitHub repository.|
+|Open development tools||Command line, docker, STM32Cube IDE (Eclipse), Visual Studio Code, FreeRTOS.
+Development tools are freely available at the GitHub repository.|

-LoRaWAN, a low-power, wide-area network protocol, promises you roaming, secure and low-cost sensors that last on a battery for years.
-The Things Industries’ Generic Node Sensor Edition delivers this promise with a strong end-to-end encryption and firmware over-the-air update that enables the device to be configured and programmed to support many use cases.
+LoRaWAN, a low-power, wide area network protocol, promises you roaming, secure and low-cost sensors that last on a battery for years.
+The Things Industries’ Generic Node Sensor Edition delivers this promise with a strong end-to-end encryption and firmware over-the-air update that enables the device to be configured and programmed to support 30+ use cases.
 Generic Node’s reference hardware design comes with motion, free fall, temperature, humidity, and orientation sensors.
 It is a production-ready device that can be used for many applications without adding external components or hardware.

 At the core of the Generic Node sensor edition, you can find STMicroelectronics’ STM32WL, the first dual-core system-on-a-chip that consists of both a microcontroller and a LoRa radio as a single package.
-Generic Node also includes a LoRa Radio, and MCU.
+Generic Node also includes a LoRa Radio and MCU.
 The virtual antenna element ensures optimal performance and design, reducing the time for design revisions.

 The open-source implementation of the Generic Node allows for a variety of integrations and continuous device growth.
 Generic Node’s features can be used as-is or customized to meet specific requirements.
 On-board components of the device are the result of a number of design decisions that prioritize security, low power, and long-range.
 Generic Node deployment requires zero hardware and firmware development.